-Mitchell Malcolm brings 12 years’ experience in civil engineering and infrastructure development to the Gallery Board.
+Mitchell brings 12 years’ experience in civil engineering and infrastructure development to the Gallery Board.
 Born and raised in Thunder Bay, Mitchell has spent his career focusing on civil design, construction, and maintenance.
 Mitchell is passionate about the outdoors, Northern Ontario, and our community.
-He is excited to be involved with the new waterfront relocation project and looks forward to the positive impact the project will have on city residents.
+He is excited to be involved with the New Waterfront Gallery project and looks forward to the positive impact the project will have on city residents.

 Mark has enjoyed a rich career in the visual arts as an educator and artist.
 He served as Chair of the Department of Visual Arts at Lakehead University until his retirement in 2015.
 He helped to develop the vibrant visual arts program that now attracts more than half its students from outside Thunder Bay.
 A talented printmaker who earned his MFA from the prestigious Pratt Institute in New York, Mark has participated in dozens of group and solo exhibitions.